shonenxnaifu/jsi-scraper/README.md

 1. **JSON Endpoint**: `/scrape/json`
    - Method: GET
    - Parameters:
-     - `url` (required): The category URL to scrape projects from
      - `max_pages` (optional): Limit the number of project pages to scrape
-   - Returns: JSON formatted scraped data
+   - Returns: JSON formatted scraped data from jogjasonicindex.com

 2. **CSV Endpoint**: `/scrape/csv`
    - Method: GET
    - Parameters:
-     - `url` (required): The category URL to scrape projects from
      - `max_pages` (optional): Limit the number of project pages to scrape
-   - Returns: CSV formatted scraped data as a downloadable file
+   - Returns: CSV formatted scraped data from jogjasonicindex.com as a downloadable file

 ### API Documentation
 After starting the server, visit `http://localhost:8000/docs` to access the interactive API documentation and test the endpoints.

 ## Important Notes

-- Always respect the website's `robots.txt` file
+- Always respect jogjasonicindex.com's `robots.txt` file
 - Be mindful of rate limiting to avoid being blocked
-- Check the website's terms of service before scraping
+- Check jogjasonicindex.com's terms of service before scraping
-- Consider using official APIs if available
+- This scraper is specifically designed for jogjasonicindex.com and may not work on other websites